ShishirKumar93/Monthly-Traffic-Volume-Analysis/README.md

 Remaining Tasks:
 1) Get the estimated data on all roads from "Page 6" sheets : Done
 2) Taking care of the >30 files in Dataset II folder : Files in Dataset II dont have data on urban roads.
-3) Reshaping the pandas dataframe
+3) Reshaping the pandas dataframe : Done in the function itself
 4) Sanity check and basic Quality checks
 5) ggplot + ggmaps graphs